Vash the Stampede: Voice actors

 Yoshitsugu Matsuoka voices Vash in Stampede.
 Bryce Papenbrook and Johnny Yong Bosch voiced Vash in the English dub of the series.

 Masaya Onosaka started voicing Vash in the anime, which premiered in Japan in 1998.
 Onosaka said he was unaware when the 2010 film, Trigun: Badlands Rumble, would be made and that most of the cast and crew felt left in the dark for a long time before production began.
 After the film's announcement, Onosaka was happy to see his character featured in theaters for the first time and to work with the Trigun cast for the first time since the anime ended twelve years earlier.
 New voice actor Maaya Sakamoto said she liked being involved in the film because she interpreted Vash through her character, a bounty hunter named Amelia Ann McFly, who starred in the movie as a lead.
 Kōki Miyata voiced the young Vash.

 For Trigun Stampede, Vash is voiced by Yoshitsugu Matsuoka in his adult persona and Tomoyo Kurosawa as a child.
 Matsuoka used to watch the original Trigun anime during high school years and was grateful for being cast as well as nervous.
 He claims that Vash's charm comes from his straightforward personality and his hidden shades which makes his work challenging as he has to portray both of the protagonist's seriousness and cheerfulness.
+Masako Sato was moved to tears when recording one of Matsuoka's lines which made him feel he really fits the character.

 Johnny Yong Bosch started his voice acting career by providing Vash's voice in Trigun's English-dubbed version.
 He had never heard of the series until he was hired for the role.
 According to Bosch, most of the fan responses to his performance were positive, and Nightow found his performance to be appealing.
 Bosch attributed his positive reception to the story and casting director.
 He enjoyed Vash's traits, specifically his pacifist philosophies alongside the catchphrase: "This world is made of love and peace!"
 Vash's younger self from the flashbacks is voiced by Bryce Papenbrook.
 Bosch is also reprising his role for the English dub of Stampede expressing gratitude for being able to portray him again.